GeoMotionGPT: Geometry-Aligned Motion Understanding with Large Language Models: Appendix

 \subsection{Additional Implementation Details}

 This section provides implementation details of the proposed decoder-only vector quantization (DVQ) that are omitted from the main text for clarity, but are essential for reproducibility.

+\paragraph{Backbone Adaptation and Optimization for Motion Understanding.} We evaluate GPT-2~\cite{gpt2}, Qwen 3-0.6B~\cite{qwen3}, and LLaMA 3.2--1B~\cite{llama3.2}.
+GPT-2 is trained with full-parameter fine-tuning, while Qwen 3-0.6B and LLaMA 3.2-1B are adapted using LoRA~\cite{hu2022lora} with rank 16 and scaling factor 32.
+Unless otherwise specified, downstream motion-understanding training uses AdamW~\cite{loshchilov2018decoupled} with an initial learning rate of $1\times10^{-4}$ and a cosine scheduler, following MotionGPT3~\cite{motiongpt3}.

 Our DVQ codebook consists of $K=512$ codewords, each with a dimensionality of 512.
 We train DVQ for 500 epochs with a batch size of 512 using the AdamW optimizer.
 The initial learning rate is set to $2\times10^{-4}$, and a cosine learning rate scheduler with linear warmup is applied throughout training, where the warmup phase spans the first $3\%$ of the total training steps and the learning rate decays to zero at the end of training.
 We use a weight decay of $1\times10^{-4}$ for all non-bias and non-normalization parameters, while setting the weight decay to zero for bias terms, normalization layers, and all quantizer-related parameters.
 Parameters associated with the quantizer (including the codebook) are optimized using a reduced learning rate of $1\times10^{-4}$, i.e., $0.5\times$ the base learning rate.

 For Gumbel-Softmax quantization, we employ an explicit temperature and hardness scheduling strategy to stabilize training.
 The temperature $\tau$ is initialized to $0.4$ and kept constant for the first 300 epochs, after which it is exponentially annealed to a minimum value of $0.01$ over the next 100 epochs and remains fixed thereafter.
 In parallel, we anneal a hardness mixing coefficient (\texttt{hard\_util\_rate}) that controls the transition from soft to hard code assignments: it is set to $0$ for the first 150 epochs, linearly increased to $1$ over the subsequent 50 epochs, and fixed to $1$ for the rest epochs.
 This joint scheduling strategy allows DVQ to gradually evolve from a smooth, exploration-driven regime to a near-discrete quantization regime, while maintaining stable optimization and high codebook utilization.